qwerty12/X250-Hackintosh/README.md

 An iDiot's Guide To iMessage](https://www.tonymacx86.com/threads/an-idiots-guide-to-imessage.196827/) can.
 I've had a successful experience with it twice.
 Follow the given instructions to the letter and you'll be OK.

 However, when you use Clover Configurator, don't load your current config into it, choose `MacBookAir7,2`, and save the generated config.plist elsewhere.
 You can then manually put the SMBIOS section from the generated config.plist into your current config.plist on the EFI partition using a text editor.

+#### Getting the CPU to idle at 800 MHz instead of 1.3 GHz

+(Note: this is just simply installing CPUFriend, but without the SSDT for one certain type of processor only. stevezhengshiqi's script is also far more futureproof than my method of copying the plist from the running system and then running `patch` on it...
+If SSDT-CPUF.aml from a previous version of this writeup is suitable enough for you, you may continue to use it.
+Otherwise, if you wish to switch to using this method for consistency's sake, then delete SSDT-CPUF.aml and make sure `SSDT/Generate/PluginType` is set to `true` inside config.plist)

+My CPU is capable of idling at a lower speed than the macOS default.
+CPUFriend can override the platform power profile to allow for the use of a lower idle speed.
+Read the instructions at https://github.com/stevezhengshiqi/one-key-cpufriend for information on how to run the script.

+Once the script has done its job, make sure the EFI partition is mounted (`mount_efi`) and run `mv ~/Desktop/CPUFriend*.kext /Volumes/EFI/EFI/CLOVER/kexts/Other` (or just drag the kexts onto the EFI partition with Finder).

 #### Getting the iGPU to idle one step lower